kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 definition is large) or impossible (if the definition is hidden behind an abstraction barrier).

-Another approach is to generate a visitor in "a priori" style.
+Another approach is to generate a visitor in 'a priori' style.
 When the type `'a sometree` is first defined, a `reduce` visitor can be immediately generated for it, as follows: